10 Worst Cities for Drunk Driving (2022) Report

 Some of the efforts that we have taken to reduce drunk driving are confiscation of license plates, license revocation or suspension, having those convicted serve some jail time, increasing the penalties for drunk driving, enforcing the seat belt laws, advocating for alcohol education, and expanding alcohol training programs among others.

-Also, improving the state of the roads in ways such as improved lighting, widening roads, adding road bumps and signposts has shown good results in reducing road accidents.
+Also, improving the state of the roads in ways such as improved lighting, widening roads, adding road bumps and signposts has shown promising results in reducing road accidents.

 I would love to see the government restrict nighttime driving by young people, encourage other drivers to report drunk drivers, and educate prospective drivers on alcohol and driving.